 There are provisions in the Criminal Code dealing with bribery, corruption and influence trading where public officials are concerned.
-Penalties for such criminal behaviour can include fines and imprisonment.
+Penalties for such criminal behaviour can include fines and imprisonment for up to five (5) years.
+These include the crimes of breach of trust by a public officer (s.
+122, Criminal Code); and municipal corruption (s.
+123, Criminal Code).